AusClimateService/hazards-drought/README.md

 # ACS Hazard Team on Drought and Changes in Aridity

 ## Description
-GitHub repository for ACS Hazard Team on Drought and Chnages in Aridity to store, track and develop code.
+GitHub repository for ACS Hazard Team on Drought and Changes in Aridity to store, track and develop code.

 ## Roadmap
 Coming soon..